 On the other hand, we did NOT need the "extra" Fisher & Paykel single dishwasher drawer.
 The thing does a terrible job, we hardly even use it, and really we never need it.
 Unlike an extra oven, which you sometimes actually need to get all your food cooked and heated at the same time, you can leave a sink full of dishes for the hour or two it takes to run a load.
 Lesson learned.

 By the way, I got wood panels for both dishwashers.
-I still really like that they just disappear into the cabinetry, but I will say that we’ve had some issues with the wood delaminating along the edges.
-This doesn’t really show unless the dishwasher is open, but it’s still troubling.
-The cabinet maker has been great about coming back to do repairs, but it’s definitely something to keep in mind when deciding between the integrated panels and stainless.
+I still really like that they just disappear into the cabinetry, but I will say that we’ve had some issues early on with the wood delaminating along the edges.
+The cabinet maker was great about coming back to do repairs, and it's fine now, but it’s definitely something to keep in mind when deciding between the integrated panels and stainless.

 Refrigerators: I’m happy with our main refrigerator – a GE Monogram 48” built-in side-by-side with a filtered water dispenser.
 It has lots of space and keeps veggies fresh longer than anything I’d had before.
 It does have the same drawbacks as other built-ins (not as much depth) and side-by-sides (not enough width in the freezer for an ice cream cake, etc.).
 We compensate for this with a standard, extra refrigator in the basement for large items and overflow.
 My only real complaint about the GE Monogram is that we have to change the expensive water filters so frequently.
 We even got a whole house sediment filter installed recently to see if that would help.
 The jury’s still out on that.

 Microwave: Here’s another mistake I made.
 We opted to put the microwave under the counter in the island, which I had seen in a couple of magazines, because it seemed like a great way to save counter space.
 I didn’t want to put the microwave up high because again, I can’t reach, plus it would have messed with my cabinet design.
-But as it turns out, below the counter, it’s too low even for me, and really uncomfortable for my 6’2” husband.
+But as it turns out, below the counter was a bit uncomfortable for my 6’2” husband.

 Coffee!
 Okay, this is not a built-in appliance, so it probably doesn’t belong in this post, but I just couldn't leave it out.
 My favorite appliance and morning BFF is my DeLonghi Magnifica SAM 3500 Espresso machine.
 I probably could write a whole blog about it.
 It makes perfect lattes and cappuccinos because you program exactly how much espresso you want, how strong you like it, and steams and/or froths just the right amount of milk from a separate dispenser that you store in the frig.
 And then it does all that at the touch of a button.
 This thing has spoiled me rotten.
 But it saves so much time (and burned milk) compared with the other machines I’ve had over the years.
 And it saves money if you would otherwise be running to the Starbucks every morning.